robertknight/robertknight.github.io/_posts/webpack-dll-plugins.md

    of vendor code.

    The advantage is that you only need one Webpack configuration.
-   The disadvantage is that the 'commons' chunk will be recompiled every time you run Webpack.
+   The disadvantage for large projects is that the 'commons' chunk will be recompiled every time you run Webpack.

  * [**Code splitting**](https://webpack.github.io/docs/code-splitting.html) via `require.ensure()` allows lazy-loading
    of chunks of code as particular pages or features are used.
-   This is useful to optimize the initial page load time by keeping the initial bundle small and then pulling in code for lesser-used features on-demand.
+   This is useful to optimize the initial page load time by keeping the main bundle small and then pulling in code for lesser-used features on-demand.